player-eric/Digging-into-Movies-Posters/README.md

 # Digging-into-Movies-Posters
-A group project for 2019 NUS Summer Workshop
+Project for 2019 NUS Summer Workshop

 Goal:

   Find out potential relation between movie content and its poster with regard to composition, colour, etc.
   Also, explore common design style of themed posters.